-As of the expiration time of the Public Exchange, \$912,660,000 aggregate principal amount, or approximately 91.3%, of the 2023 Notes were validly tendered pursuant to the Public Exchange.
-On December 9, 2021, upon the settlement of the Public Exchange, \$662,660,000 aggregate principal amount of the 2026 Notes were issued and an aggregate \$225.0 million in cash (plus accrued but unpaid interest) was paid to participating holders in respect of the validly tendered 2023 Notes.
+As of the expiration time of the Public Exchange, \$912.7 million aggregate principal amount, or approximately 91.3%, of the 2023 Notes had been validly tendered pursuant to the Public Exchange.
+On December 9, 2021, upon the settlement of the Public Exchange, \$662.7 million aggregate principal amount of the 2026 Notes were issued and an aggregate \$225.0 million in cash (plus accrued but unpaid interest) was paid to participating holders in respect of the validly tendered 2023 Notes.